camchenry/boon/README.md

 # boon

 boon is a build and deploy tool for LÖVE.
 It makes it easy to package your game for multiple platforms, similar to [love-release](https://github.com/MisterDA/love-release).
-It is a single executable with no other dependecies, so once it's installed, you're ready to go.
+It is a single executable with no other dependecies.
 It can be used across multiple projects and makes automated building a breeze.

 [![Build Status](https://dev.azure.com/cameronamchenry/boon/_apis/build/status/camchenry.boon%20(1)?branchName=master)](https://dev.azure.com/cameronamchenry/boon/_build/latest?definitionId=4&branchName=master)